graevy/graevy.github.io/content/posts/roms.md

 Every rom has a different MO for flashing, and you need to find your rom's installation guide ([Lineage](https://wiki.lineageos.org/devices/) [Graphene](https://grapheneos.org/install/web) [Copperhead](https://copperhead.co/android/docs/install/) [Calyx](https://calyxos.org/install/)).
 Most use a script, some might use first-party tools like samsung Odin, many just flash the recovery partition and then package the other partitions like an android update.
 A non-exhaustive[^14] list of partitions you might have to flash:
 - Most will flash `boot`, the partition your phone is booted into right now. ***`A bad bootloader flash is how you brick a phone`***; the bootloader can rescue all other partitions (via `fastboot flash`).
 There are tools, usually first-party, to recover from brick, but don't count on them.
 - `system` stores most of what constitutes our rom.
 A bad flash here will probably boot-loop your phone.
 - `recovery` is the partition that helps you rebuild your phone when it breaks; most roms will flash it.
-I highly recommend [TWRP](https://twrp.me/Devices/), though you should check version compatibility with your rom (and don't use it with the secure Pixel roms).
+I like [TWRP](https://twrp.me/Devices/), though it's not secure (avoid it on the Pixel roms), and you should check version compatibility with your rom.
 - `kernel`: user-friendly roms aren't usually going to require a custom linux kernel.
 A bad flash would probably boot-loop or crash frequently.

 You can backup a partition[^17] using `dd`, e.g. `adb shell su -c dd if=/dev/path/to/<partition> > <partition>.img` to your pc.